thomas-fossati/llt/diary.md

 Control and experimental group are as follows:

 - control (CTL): no marking
-- experimental (EXP): TFT configured to route one of the flows (the liar) to port 5688 onto the low-latency bearer
+- experimental (EXP): TFT configured to route one of the flows (the liar, on port 5688) onto the low-latency dedicated bearer

 ### Results